tytydraco/yessleep/out/Last_Night_I_Unknowingly_Joined_The_Illuminati.md

 Yes that Illuminati.

 To the skeptics all I can say is this is much much more than a 'conspiracy theory', you can choose to believe my account which I will now tell you or not.
 It makes no difference to me.
-I have much greater worries now, we all do...
+I have much greater worries now...

 I don't really know how to start, mostly due to the shock but also my intense shame.
 As I said the police are involved, including but not limited to other prominent members of government, businessmen, and celebrities.
 I know it sounds batshit insane, but I'm speaking from firsthand experience.
 This isn't something I read about in some 'echo chamber', this is reality.